 matches (case-insensitive) with an existing customer in the list.
 Attempting to add a duplicate will result in an error.

-The delete customer feature allows users to remove customers from the catalog by specifying the customer's index in the displayed list.
+The delete customer feature allows users to remove customers from the address book by specifying the customer's index in the displayed list.

 The implementation follows the command pattern where AddressBookParser